Massive Discovery of Low-Dimensional Materials from Universal Computational Strategy: Results

 \subsection{2D materials in detail}

 To investigate the discovered 2D materials in more detail, we calculated their interlayer binding energies $E_b$.
 We accounted for the weak van der Waals interactions by applying the D3 dispersion correction \cite{Grimme2006, Grimme2010, Grimme_BJ, Takamoto2022}.
-We ensured the reliability of ML-D3 calculations by benchmarking our results against DFT-calculated binding energies for a group of known 2D materials (Fig.~\ref{fig:d3}a).
+Recently, Sauer \etal~\cite{Kristian2025} demonstrated that UMLIPs with dispersion corrections are ready for large-scale structural simulations of 2D vdW material heterostructures, identifying MatterSim as one of the leading models in their evaluation.
+Consistent with these findings, we validated the reliability of ML-D3 calculations by benchmarking our results against DFT-calculated binding energies for a group of known 2D materials (Figure~\ref{fig:d3}a).
 The binding energies from ML (D3-BJ damping), DFT (D3-BJ, DF2-C09 \cite{Mounet2018}, and rVV10 \cite{Mounet2018}) agree reasonably well.
 However, most of the D3-BJ binding energies (ML and DFT) are above the two other approaches due to the functional form or damping.
-We therefore selected our exfoliation energy thresholds slightly higher ($\sim5$ meV/\AA$^2$) than those in Refs.~\citenum{Bjorkman2012, Mounet2018, Marzari2023}.
+We therefore selected our exfoliation energy thresholds slightly higher ($\sim5$ meV/\AA$^2$) than those in Refs.~\cite{Bjorkman2012, Mounet2018, Marzari2023}.

-We grouped the discovered $3057$ 2D materials into three categories based on $E_b$: easily exfoliable ($E_b\leq35$ meV/\AA$^2$), potentially exfoliable ($35<E_b<125$ meV/\AA$^2$), and strongly bound ($E_b>125$ meV/\AA$^2$) (Fig.~\ref{fig:d3}b).
+We grouped the discovered $3057$ 2D materials into three categories based on $E_b$: easily exfoliable ($E_b\leq35$ meV/\AA$^2$), potentially exfoliable ($35<E_b<125$ meV/\AA$^2$), and strongly bound ($E_b>125$ meV/\AA$^2$) (Figure~\ref{fig:d3}b).
 Consequently, we found $183$ easily exfoliable and $953$ potentially exfoliable 2D materials.
-Apart from \ce{BN} (mp-2653), all the easily exfoliable materials had MinFC below $5$ \fcunit (Fig.~\ref{fig:d3}c).
+Apart from \ce{BN} (mp-2653), all the easily exfoliable materials had MinFC below $5$ \fcunit (Figure~\ref{fig:d3}c).